55 Different Types of Mangoes | World’s Best Mango Varieties

 Flesh: Citrusy fragrance and firm fibrous flesh

-Tommy Atkins mango is native to Florida.
-It is the most extensively grown variety in the United States.
-This fruit is primarily grown in Brazil, Mexico, Guatemala, and Ecuador.
-You can have this delicious mango variety from March to July.
+The Tommy Atkins mango might not be the flashiest fruit at the party, but it’s a reliable crowd-pleaser.
+It is native to Florida and is the most extensively grown variety in the United States.
+You can relish this delicious mango from March to July.
+Plus, it has a long shelf life.

 8. Graham